Back From the U.S. - A Wild 12 Days Filming ‘Complicit’

 After 11 airports, 8 TSA encounters, 5 time zones, over 26,000 km flown, around 1,000 miles driven, and five very different American cities — we’re finally back home in Adelaide.
 A bit bleary-eyed, but full of gratitude, stories, and inspiration.

-Our whirlwind U.S. production trip for Complicit — a new feature documentary exploring felony murder and joint enterprise laws — was nothing short of wild and wonderful.
+Our whirlwind U.S. research and development trip for Complicit — a new feature documentary exploring felony murder and joint enterprise laws — was nothing short of wild and wonderful.

 This is a project close to my heart.
 Arterial Films is producing, while we’re servicing production and post through Watchpost.